Impact (gamer)

-Jeong Eon-yeong (정언영), better known as Impact, is a South Korean League of Legends player for FlyQuest of the League of Legends Championship Series (LCS).
-Impact won the Season 3 League of Legends World Championship as a member of SK Telecom T1 K. He played for both Team Impulse and NRG Esports in the LCS, before transferring to Cloud9 in May 2016.
+Jeong Eon-yeong (정언영), better known as Impact, is a South Korean League of Legends player for Team Liquid of the League of Legends Championship of The Americas (LTA) North Conference.
+Impact won the Season 3 League of Legends World Championship as a member of SK Telecom T1 K. He played for both Team Impulse and NRG Esports in the League of Legends Championship Series (LCS), before transferring to Cloud9 in May 2016.
 Impact left Cloud9 after the 2017 season and joined Team Liquid, where he won four LCS titles before departing the team for Evil Geniuses after the end of the 2020 season.

 Career

 Xenics Storm

 Impact began his career as a support player for Xenics Storm in 2012, and the team managed to place third in spring.

 SK Telecom

 In 2013, Impact joined SK Telecom T1 K along with Bengi, Faker, Piglet and PoohManDo.
 The team went on to finished third in the spring split, and win the summer finals against KT Rolster Bullets.
 The team qualified for the 2013 World Championship as Korea's third seed, and subsequently tore through the tournament, dropping only 3 matches in the entire event, capped with a 3–0 sweep of China's Royal Club.

 Following their World Championship victory, Impact and SK Telecom T1 K, won the winter split in the LCK, as well as All-Start Paris, before struggling in spring and summer, failing to place top 4 in either split, and missing out on the 2014 World Championship, where Impact was unable to defend his title internationally.
 At the end of the season, SKT parted ways with Impact.